 So in the new world, true leadership will come from those who are able to access the right mind.
 This can be a tall order for some people, but a necessary step.
 Some of the attributes of someone who uses right minded thinking more consistently than others are:

-- Resilience – resilience against the ego thought system and the pressure to conform to negative beliefs
+Resilience against the ego thought system and the pressure to conform to negative beliefs

-- Ability to tap into the right mind – being able to pause before reacting and choosing ones thoughts.
+Being able to pause before reacting and choosing one’s thoughts.
 Living in a different paradigm.

 And finally, they will be courageous.
 The ego decision maker in our make-up and culture is the norm.
 The true leader has to have the courage to put their head above the parapet and challenge the norm, whilst respecting everyone’s right to choose.
 No mean task.